Dávid Haspra

-Dávid Haspra (born 6 November 2000) is a professional Slovak footballer who plays as a defender.
+Dávid Haspra (born 6 November 2000) is a professional Slovak footballer who plays as a center-back.

 Club career

 FC ViOn Zlaté Moravce

 Haspra made his Fortuna Liga debut for ViOn Zlaté Moravce against Pohronie on 27 June 2020, during an away 0:1 defeat.
 Haspra was fielded in the starting line-up and played 90 minutes.
 He made two further appearances in two final subsequent rounds of the season.

 At the start of the 2020–21 season, Haspra had extended his contract with ViOn by a year.